plumed-tutorials/plumed-tutorials/contribute.md

 ensure that your content is loaded into the site.
 The instruction page for your lesson is created from the README.md file you provide.
 The list of additional resources, video pages and notebook pages are generated automatically from the information you provide in the yaml file

-Once your content is loaded on the PLUMED-TUTORIAL site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
+Once your content is loaded on the PLUMED-TUTORIALS site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
 If for some reason you need to change the location of zip file you will will need to contact the PLUMED developers in order to update your yaml file.

 N.B.
 In the vast majority of cases you do not need to include the `command` key pair in the yaml file.
 This option is used in cases where there is content in a lesson that